Hot or cold after back pain? (physiotherapy response)

 There are several bags, ointments, sprays and others on the market.
 Some offer better value for money, but not necessarily greater relief from your back pain.

-Either way, never forget that heat and ice, like all passive modalities in general, should be used as an adjunct to an active approach.
-Thus, it is necessary at all costs to bet on physical exercise (dosed and adjusted to your condition) to optimize the healing of your lumbago over the long term.
+Regardless, always remember that heat and ice, like all passive modalities in general, should serve as an adjunct to an active approach.
+Therefore, you must at all costs focus on physical exercise (dosed and adjusted to your condition) to optimize the healing of your lumbago in the long term.

 Back to top